manufactured home with palm trees in charleston sc

 Replacement Cost vs. Actual Cash Value

-How your policy settles a total loss claim may be the most important coverage detail on your manufactured home policy.
-Replacement cost coverage is designed to pay what it costs to replace your home with a new home of similar size and quality — without deducting for age or depreciation.
+How your policy settles a total loss claim may be the most important coverage detail on your mobile or manufactured home policy.
+Replacement cost coverage is designed to pay what it costs to replace your home with a new home of similar size and quality, without deducting for age or depreciation.
 Actual cash value coverage factors in depreciation, which can result in a significantly lower settlement on an older home.
-Many manufactured home policies default to actual cash value — which means a 15-year-old home could receive a fraction of its replacement cost after a total loss.
-We discuss settlement basis with every client before a policy is written.
+Many mobile home policies default to actual cash value, which means a 15-year-old home could receive a fraction of its replacement cost after a total loss.
+We discuss the settlement basis with every client before a policy is written.
 Coverage options vary by carrier and home age.

 Get My Manufactured Home Quoteabout Replacement Cost vs. Actual Cash Value